 Subsequent 37 is the newest of Sub* 37 models

 I own a Moog Subsequent 37.
-As 2018 closes, it is the top of Moog’s mono/paraphonic keyboard synthesizer line, since they discontinued the Voyagers and Minimoogs.
-I consider the Subsequent 37 to be a must-have synth, still there is a huge gap between a ~$1500 Subsequent 37 and Moog’s newest synth, the polyphonic ~$6000 8 voice/$8000 16 voice Moog One.
-Will Moog bridge that product line gap in 2019 with a more formidable mono/paraphonic synthesizer, a lower cost poly or both, only time will tell.
+As 2020 closes, it is the top of Moog’s mono/paraphonic keyboard synthesizer line with patch memory, which may mean something to a live performance musician.
+I consider the Subsequent 37 to be a must-have synth, still there is a huge gap between the ~$1500 Moog Subsequent 37 or the ~$2000 Moog Matriarch (without patch memory) and Moog’s flagship synth, the polyphonic ~$6000 8 voice/$8000 16 voice Moog One.
+Will Moog bridge that product line gap in 2020 with a more formidable mono/paraphonic synthesizer, a lower cost poly or both, only time will tell.

 In addition to the Subsequent 37, there are a couple discontinued models which are very similar.
 The limited edition Subsequent 37 CV has a silver color scheme.
 It also has 4 assignable CV and 2 assignable Gate outputs for interconnectivity with large-format and Eurorack modular systems.
 Otherwise it is the same as the Subsequent 37 except for those features.